ArnaudBuchholz/testing-ui5-cart/README.md

 To run the tests in a browser, run `npm start` and open http://localhost:8080/test.html

 To run with karma, run `npm run karma` or `npm run karma-ci`

+**Please note:** Coverage reports are provided by the karma-ci configuration.